lm3nitro/Projects/Network Traffic Analysis/ICMP/ICMP Attacks.md

 # Identifying IP Source & Destination Spoofing Attacks

-Here we will cover a series of different scenarios sorrounding ICMP attacks.
+Here I will cover a series of different scenarios sorrounding ICMP attacks.
 Let's consider the following when analyzing these fields for our traffic analysis efforts.

 1. Source IP Address Validation: Incoming packets should originate from our subnet.
 An IP source from outside our local area network could indicate packet crafting.